notaryproject/specifications/specs/plugin-extensibility.md

   "keyName": "<key name>",
   "keyId": "<key id>",

   // Optional plugin configuration, map of string-string "pluginConfig" : { },

+  // The key spec for the given key id
+  "keySpec" : "<key type and size>",

+  // Hash algorithm associated with the key spec, plugin must
+  // hash the payload using this hash algorithm "hashAlgorithm" : "SHA_256" | "SHA_384" | "SHA_512",

   // The signature envelope type associated with the payload.
   "signatureEnvelopeType" : "application/vnd.cncf.notary.v2.jws.v1",

-  "payload" : "<payload to be signed>"
+  // Payload to sign, it's encoded based on the signature envelope type "payload" : "<payload to be signed>",

 }
 ```